Probing unexplored spin-dependent dark matter-proton coupling with few-photoelectron threshold in COSINE-100

 Because the expected DM signal provides a linked constraint across both the NC-3 and NC-4 datasets, we reconstruct the $\chi^2$ function to simultaneously fit all selected crystals and NC bins:

 where $M_{ijk}$ is the observed count in time bin $k$ for crystal $j$ and NC bin $i$, and $F_{ij}(t_k; A')$ is the DM-induced modulation model as defined in Eq.~\eqref{eq:model}, where the modulation amplitude $A$ is replaced by the expected amplitude $A'$.
-In this framework, $A'$ is directly tied to the DM cross-section:
+In this framework, $A'$ is directly tied to the DM cross section:

-where $f_{ij}(m_\mathrm{DM})$ is a conversion factor from the cross-section $\sigma_\mathrm{DM}$ to event rates (counts/kg/day), and $\alpha_{ij}$ is a nuisance parameter accounting for light yield errors with a relative uncertainty $\delta c_{ij}$.
-Upper limits are established at a 90\% confidence level (C.L.) based on maximum likelihood estimation using Eq.~\eqref{eq:chi2p}.
+where $f_{ij}(m_\mathrm{DM})$ is a conversion factor from the cross-section $\sigma_\mathrm{DM}$ to event rates (counts/kg/day), and $\alpha_{ij}$ is a nuisance parameter accounting for light yield and quenching factor uncertainties with a relative uncertainty $\delta c_{ij}$.
+The quenching factors are constrained to approximately 4\% by the modified Lindhard-model fit to our measurements~\cite{lee2024}, propagating to less than 3.5\% on the 90\% C.L. limit, whereas the dominant systematic is the crystal-specific noise-rate instability $\delta u_{ij}$ (Eq.~\eqref{eq:chi2p}), which contributes up to ~30\%, with the light yield term remaining subdominant.
+Upper limits are established at a 90\% C.L. based on maximum likelihood estimation using Eq.~\eqref{eq:chi2p}.
 A Probability Density Function (PDF) for each mass is defined as:

 where $C$ is a normalization factor ensuring the PDF integrates to unity over the physical region ($\sigma_{\textrm DM} \geq 0$), and $\Delta\chi^2 = \chi^2(\sigma_{\textrm DM}) - \chi^2_{\text{min}}$.
 In this analysis, $\chi^2_\text{min}$ denotes the minimum value of $\chi^2(\sigma_\text{DM})$.